UN Unable to Answer Code Blue

 Queries on Sex Abuse Process

-We have been corresponding with the senior-most levels of the UN for the past two months, spurred by a report that an international staff member in the UN mission in the Democratic Republic of the Congo (MONUSCO) had been accused of raping a child.
+We have been corresponding with the senior-most levels of the UN for the past several months, spurred by a report that an international staff member in the UN mission in the Democratic Republic of the Congo (MONUSCO) had been accused of raping a child.
 We have sought specific answers to specific questions on the UN’s policies and procedures for responding to allegations of sexual abuse against UN personnel.
 Among our queries: What is the UN’s policy for referring credible complaints against UN staff to appropriate authorities for criminal investigation?
 How does the UN determine whether sufficient evidence exists to warrant a criminal investigation?

 The UN has been unwilling and unable to provide us – and thus the public – with a precise account of how such critical matters are handled in the real world.
 The correspondence has affirmed our belief in the need for our proposed Special Court Mechanism, which would take over the investigation and adjudication of cases like the one in MONUSCO.